symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

 documents.
 If your needs are simple this bundle may not be for you and you should have a look at :doc:`SimpleCmsBundle<simple-cms>`.

-For the sake of example, we will imagine a  blog application that has two routable contents, the blog itself, and the posts for the blog.
+For the sake of example, we will imagine a  blog application that has two routeable contents, the blog itself, and the posts for the blog.
 We will call these documents ``Blog`` and ``Post``, and we will class them as *content documents*.